icewarbler/linux_shell/README.md

 # Linux Shell
-A functional linux shell written in C
+This is a simple Linux shell written in C. It allows the use of any Linux executable, along with several predefined commands.

 ## Instructions
 1 - Download files